-Not recommended – Although there are some limited advantages to using branches in other jurisdictions, Healy Consultants recommends incorporating a local company rather than establishing a branch in Singapore.
-Since the company has no minimum capital requirement, limited liability, a lower number of mandatory resident agents and allows 100% foreign ownership in all fields, the traditional benefits of a branch do not apply.
-No time is saved in registering a branch either, as Singaporean companies can be set up in under a week.
+Not recommended – Although there are some limited advantages to using branches in other jurisdictions, including: i) being a cost-effective way to incorporate business in Singapore, and ii) the branch profits earned can be repatriated without paying any taxes.
+However, Healy Consultants Group recommends incorporating a local company rather than establishing a branch in Singapore.
+Since the company has no minimum capital requirement, limited liability, and allows 100% foreign ownership in all fields, the traditional benefits of a branch do not apply.
+No time is saved in registering a branch either, as incorporating a Singaporean company can be done under a week.

 - A representative office can be used if a foreign company does not intend to carry on revenue-generating business activities in Singapore.
 Annual filings are simplified since the lack of revenue means that taxes do not need to be filed or assessed;

 - These entities cannot make direct sales.
-Instead, they may only carry out “auxiliary activities”, for example i) promoting the business of the parent company ii) market research iii) after-sales support or iv) research & development;
+Instead, they may only carry out “auxiliary activities”, such as i) promoting the business of the parent company ii) market research iii) after-sales support or iv) research & development;

 - Representative offices’ limited scope brings with them a limited lifetime, as they may only operate for up to three years before being required to convert to a branch;

-- New foreign businesses may not set up representative offices in Singapore, as the law requires that the foreign entity i) has annual sales of more than US$250,000 and ii) has existed for at least three years;
+- New foreign businesses may not set up representative offices in Singapore, as the law requires that the foreign entity should i) have an annual sales of more than US$250,000 and ii) have existed for at least three years;

 Market research – If your business wishes to send a small delegation of staff to investigate the Singaporean market, a representative office is a good short-term solution with simpler financial reporting than for a company.
 For other activities or long-term establishments in Singapore, a company is usually preferred due to greater flexibility in the activities it can carry out and more freedom to generate value for the business.